vbhat1976/terraform-workshop/exercises/03/README.md

 So our above plan will modify our s3 object in place per our requested update to the file.

 Some resources or some changes require that a resource be recreated to facilitate that change, and those cases are usually expected.
-One example of this would be launch configurations.
+One example of this would be an AWS launch configuration.
 In AWS, launch configurations cannot be changed, only copied and modified once during the creation of the copy.
 Terraform is generally made aware of these caveats and handles those changes gracefully, including updating dependent resources to link to the newly created resource.
 This greatly simplifies complex or frequent changes to any size infrastructure and reduces the possibility of human error.